JLesDev/RustWeatherGetter/README.md

 </h1>

 <p align="center">
   <p align="center">A stupid simple program to display weather information with concise, accurate information.
 The program's functions were created using Rust and compiled with WASM.
-BYO API key.
+BYO API key!
   </p>
 <p align="center">
 It is all-platform accessible with no ads or payments required!